datacamp-content/courses-introduction-to-shell/chapter3.md

 You can make it print only one of these using `-c`, `-w`, or `-l` respectively.

 *** =instructions

-Use `grep` and `wc` in a pipe to count how many records in `seasonal/spring.csv` have dates in July 2017.
-(Use `grep` with a partial date to select the lines and `wc` with an appropriate flag to count.
+Count how many records in `seasonal/spring.csv` have dates in July 2017.
+To do this, use `grep` with a partial date to select the lines and pipe this result into `wc` with an appropriate flag to count the lines.
-Remember, the two columns in the CSV file are `Date` and `Tooth`.)

 *** =solution
 ```{shell}